All Episodes

 I just had to make the most disturbing peak of this situation was whenever people on CNN were laughing at people dying in beds because they didn't take the vaccine.

-And I remember like family members of mine, like just saying, well, they should have taken the vaccine.
+like family members of mine like this thing, like, well, they should have taken the vaccine.

-It's like, do you not, did you ever run into that situation where it was like that, it was crazy.
+It's like, do you not do you ever run into that situation where it was like that, it was crazy.

 Well, I mean, okay.